THINGS TO SEE & DO

 I recommend: Take a boat up to Bowness or Ambleside and watch the scenery glide by.

-Home to a collection of steam locomotives and railway memorabilia, the line runs passenger trains from Haverthwaite to Lakeside from April to early November.
+This home to a collection of steam locomotives and railway memorabilia is just a 10 minute walk away.
+The line runs passenger trains from Haverthwaite to Lakeside from April to November.

 I recommend: Combine your steam train ticket with a cruise on Windermere all the way up to Bowness and Ambleside.